 Genetics also play a role in the development of disease, but cat guardians have no control over that.
 They can, however, control what they feed their cats.

 Could unprocessed diets cure and prevent recurrent inflammation?

 Studies on the human side have shown that food processing plays a major role in creating Metabolic Syndrome.
 In a study conducted in New Zealand on overweight, hypertensive humans, one group was asked to consume 62% of their daily calorie intake in the form or raw food, the rest as prepared or cooked.
 The control group ate a normally cooked or processed diet.
 After six months, the two groups were switched.
 While on the raw diet, participants experienced dramatic declines in metabolic syndrome markers and demonstrated weight loss and a reduction in blood pressure.

 What the AVMA and veterinarians who speak out against a raw diet overlook is that food processing does play a major role in the inflammatory process.
 Raw diets have a lower glycemic index, which helps reduce insulin resistance, inflammation and post-oxidative stress.
-Says Dr. Marsden “While outbreaks of food borne illness have not been identified despite the abundant use of these diets, there is no question that some risk exists.
+Said Dr. Marsden “While outbreaks of food borne illness have not been identified despite the abundant use of these diets, there is no question that some risk exists.
 No attempt has been made, however, to hypothesize what kinds of benefits the diets might provide that, in owners’ minds, justifies assuming this risk.”